FuelLabs/sway/docs/book/src/reference/rust_differences.md

 In Rust, the borrow checker implements Rust's [ownership system](https://doc.rust-lang.org/1.8.0/book/ownership.html)

 In Sway, there is no borrow checker.
 This means there is no concept of ownership, borrowing, or lifetimes.
 Instead, objects are copied and moved similar to C++.
 Also Sway does not have any destructors nor `Drop` traits.
 This means allocated memory lives for the entire transaction and is not deallocated until the end of the transaction.
-A transaction can contain 65 MB of memory.
+A transaction may allocate up to 64 MB of memory.